The Immigrant's Criminal Defense Attorney

 Coordination with Immigration Proceedings

 If you're facing both criminal charges and immigration court proceedings, timing matters.
 A criminal conviction before your immigration hearing can destroy your case.
-But a dismissal or acquittal can strengthen it.
-We coordinate strategy across both systems.
+A dismissal or acquittal can strengthen it.
+We coordinate strategy across both systems so neither side surprises the other.

-We're not a big corporate law firm that handles immigration as a side practice.
-We're not criminal defense attorneys who will tell you to "just ask an immigration lawyer."
-We are a bilingual, community-rooted human rights firm with deep expertise in both criminal defense and immigration law — because our community needs both.
+We're not a big corporate firm that handles immigration as a side practice.
+We're not criminal defense attorneys who will tell you to "just go ask an immigration lawyer."
+We're a bilingual, community-rooted human rights firm with deep bench experience in both criminal defense and immigration law — because our community needs both.

 We fight for our community.
 Many of our attorneys are immigrants or children of immigrants.
 We speak Spanish fluently — not as a service, but as the language of our homes.